Nethereum/Nethereum.Workbooks/docs/index.md

-# Nethereum.Workbooks
-Nethereum tutorials using Xamarin workbooks.
+# Nethereum tutorials using Xamarin workbooks.

 "Xamarin Workbooks provide a blend of documentation and code that is perfect for experimentation, learning, and creating guides and teaching aids."
 For more info and installation requirements go to the [Xamarin Workbooks web site]( https://developer.xamarin.com/guides/cross-platform/workbooks/)